zapxcero/AkashicRecordsBot/README.md

 my attempt at creating a reddit bot

-w10 test